Bruschetta with Feta is a super easy appetizer or light meal! Serve with balsamic glaze or vinegar for a fresh, tasty and simple feta bruschetta.

 - use a knife to chop your tomatoes (photo 7)

-- combine the tomato, basil and feta in a bowl (photo 8)
+- combine the tomato, basil and feta in a small bowl (photo 8)

 To keep the bruschetta crispy and not soggy, we need to seperate the bread from the topping and balsamic vinegar until it is time to serve it.
 Then when you are ready simply top the bruschetta with the basil, tomato and feta and drizzle with balsamic vinegar!